-Taste of Thailand Food Tours has created an app-based, self-guided walking food tour that will take you on a journey along Sukhumvit Road, tasting delicious Vegan treats and enjoying interesting sights along the way!
+Taste of Thailand Food Tours offers a guided walking food tour that will take you on a journey along Sukhumvit Road, tasting delicious vegan treats and enjoying interesting sights along the way!

 Everyday Vegan is a Singapore-based vegan online shop that also offers free walking (and eating) tours in Singapore.
 They just ask that you support them by making a purchase from their online shop in exchange for an informal, but super-enjoyable tour.
-For more info, contact them through their website linked above.
+For more info, contact them through their Instagram or Facebook page.

 Vegan Food Tours in the Americas